 Get free and fast advice via WhatsApp for any questions you have!

-- Substantial fines and financial penalties;
+- Substantial fines and financial penalties aimed at deterring fraudulent behavior;

 Impacts of Asylum Fraud